NK-dev-24/Build-Your-First-Website/README.md

 # Build-Your-First-Website
-It's for The GDGC Event Project files
+Repository for The GDGC Build your first website Event Learing & Project files